Evergreen guide

 What an approved tester page can say

 An approved tester page can point to an official utility list or city-maintained lookup.
-It can also show clearly separated sponsor inventory, but only below the authority block and without implying endorsement.
+It can also show clearly separated directory inventory, but only below the authority block and without implying endorsement.

 • Round Rock, Lewisville, and College Station all expose official tester lists.

-• The authority source should always appear before any commercial placement.
+• The authority source should always appear before any directory placement.

 Guide chapter